-'''

-start with A = \emptyset;

-while you can find C of size at most K that improves A replace A with A \oplus C.

-'''

-Clearly, we cannot perform n improvements of kind $\mathfrak D$ because we would get zero as the number of paths and cycles.
-We also cannot perform n improvements of kind $\mathfrak D$ without an improvement of kind $\mathfrak D$ because we would get more than n in the cycles.
-Similarly we cannot perform n+1 consecutive improvements of kind $\mathfrak D$ because we would get less than n+1 singletons.
-Hence we cannot perform n+1 improvements.
-Each search for an improvement takes a polynomial time (where the polynomial depends on n+1 and when it fails, we terminate and n+1 is a satisfactory solution.
+start with $A = \emptyset$; while you can find C of size at most K that improves A replace A with $A \oplus C$.
+Clearly, we cannot perform n improvements of kind O because we would get zero as the number of paths and cycles.
+We also cannot perform nimprovements of kind O without an improvement of kind O because we would get more than n nodes in the cycles.
+Similarly we cannot perform n+1 consecutive improvements of kind O because we would get less than 0 A-singletons.
+Hence we cannot perform n^3 improvements.
+Each search for an improvement takes a polynomial time (where the polynomial depends on K) and when it fails, we terminate and A is a satisfactory solution.